pkitslaar/owalib/README.md

 for the Java based fetchExc program.
 This utility allows to fetch e-mail from a MS Exchange Server (through Outlook Web Access) and forward it to another address.

-See the OwaFetchQuickStart documentation to quickly setup fetching and forwarding of your Outlook Web Access mail to another mail address.
+See the [QuickStart](QuickStart.md) documentation to quickly setup fetching and forwarding of your Outlook Web Access mail to another mail address.

 Features